-Answer #7: Answer provided by The National Institute on Drug Abuse (NIDA)
+Answer #7: Provided by The National Institute on Drug Abuse (NIDA)

 YES.
 The chances of becoming addicted to marijuana or any drug are different for each person.
 For marijuana, around 1 in 11 people who use it become addicted.
 Could you be that one?